sizezero/hanoi/README.md

 ## Old C

-There are definitely some quirks between old and new C. The most significant differences are:
+There are definitely some quirks between old [C and new C](http://ee.hawaii.edu/~tep/EE160/Book/chapapx/node7.html).
+The most significant differences are:

-1. variable declarations must come before all other instructions
+1. Variable declarations must come before all other instructions.
-1. variable declarations cannot include assignments
+1. Variable declarations cannot include assignments.
-1. function arguments and types must be on separate lines
+1. Function arguments and types must be on separate lines.
-1. only old fashioned comments are allowed
+1. Only old fashioned comments are allowed.
+1. Void is not allowed as a function return type.
+1. Standard includes don't exist.
+1. Heap allocation doesn't exist.

 ```C
 func1() {